jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-02c.md

 The guffaw did its work, however, and helped to clear the road for Marx’s alternative theory of primitive accumulation.
-But this alternative theory is not
+But this alternative theory is not as definite as we might wish.

+Force—robbery—subjugation of the masses facilitating their spoliation and the results of the pillage in turn facilitating subjugation—this was all right of course and admirably tallied with ideas common among intellectuals of all types, in our day still more than in the day of Marx.
+But evidently it does not solve the problem, which is to explain how some people acquired the power to subjugate and to rob.

+Popular
+literature does not worry about it.
+I should not think of addressing the question to the writings of John Reed.
+But we are dealing with Marx.
+Now at least the semblance of a solution is afforded by the historical quality of all the major theories of Marx.
+For him, it is essential for the logic of capitalism, and not only a matter of fact, that it grew out of a feudal state of society.

 <!-- 8 See Das Kapital, vol. i, ch. xxvi: “The Secret of Primitive Accumulation.”
 9 I will not stay to stress, though I must mention, that even the classical theory is not as